ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 4. Coding skills
 5. Modelling skills

-(Later on in this essay, we will go through those in more detail.)
+Later in this essay, I will go through them in more detail.
+Before we go on, though, let's talk about the hiring process.

 ## Team Interviews

-We interview as a team, just as I experienced interviewing at Verily and NIBR when I interviewed for my first data science role.
+We interview candidates in a "team-based" interview;
+this aligns with my experiences interviewing at Verily and the Novartis Institutes for BioMedical Research (NIBR) when I interviewed for my first data science role.
-The team also serves as the hiring committee, making a go/no-go recommendation to the hiring manager, who makes the final call on whether to hire a candidate or to continue searching.
-(Other companies may have a different practice.)

-Interviewing as a team helps ensure that we cover a wide range of perspectives and can cover a rich set of questions covering both the technical skill and people dimensions.
 As the hiring manager, I assemble the committee and decide what aspect each hiring committee member will be interviewing.
 Usually, I would pick potential close collaborators as interviewers, which makes sense given the nature of our team's work being collaborative.

+Interviewing as a team helps ensure that we cover a wide range of perspectives and can cover a rich set of questions covering both the technical skill and people dimensions.

 I was most comfortable interviewing for technical skills, so I assigned the people dimension to my colleagues.
 Because we are a team that works with scientists,
 I also asked my colleagues to assess the candidates' scientific knowledge within the interviewers' domain.
+The hiring committee makes a go/no-go recommendation to the hiring manager, who makes the final call on whether to hire a candidate or to continue searching.
+(Other companies may have a different practice.)

-Let's explore these dimensions in a bit more detail below.
+With the hiring process described, let's explore those five (broad) criteria in more detail below.

 ## People Skills

-??? summary

-    The people skills dimension in an assessment process involves evaluating a candidate's ability to handle difficult situations.
-    This can be done by asking the candidate to describe a difficult situation they faced and how they handled it.
-    The interviewer should look for several things in the candidate's story, including whether the situation was non-trivial and required handling, whether the candidate provided verifiable details about the situation, and whether they demonstrated desirable qualities such as humility, courage, resilience, and empathy.
-    It is also important to consider any negative qualities that the candidate may have revealed, as they may be red or orange flags.

-In assessing the people dimension, we were looking for stories highlighting a candidate's ability to handle testing situations.
+In assessing the people dimension, we were looking for stories highlighting a candidate's ability to handle testing situations and, more importantly, how they turned these testing situations around for the better and what lessons they've learned for the future.
-So, why not ask for stories of their strengths?
-Because adversity is one of the best ways of revealing character.
-In adverse conditions, one's best (or worst) version of oneself gets unveiled.

 When doing the interview, I would ask the candidate to tell me about a time when they were in a difficult situation and how they handled it.

-Here, then, is a set of questions that I would use to evaluate the story.
+Here, then, is a set of questions that I would use to evaluate the candidate.

 ### People Skills Rubric